babashka/sci/doc/ai/adr/0014-cljs-js-codegen-tier.md

 unresolved symbols, bad arities and syntax errors surface, so deferring it moves those errors from load time to first call, an observable semantics change (Clojure itself analyzes eagerly).
 Would need to be opt-in or limited to shapes where the errors can't differ.
-Not part of this work;
-recorded because the stub design makes the follow-on question obvious.
+A partial split may dodge the semantics problem: keep resolution/validation (macroexpansion, symbol resolution, arity checks — where the errors live) eager, defer only NODE CONSTRUCTION (closure allocation) to first call.
+Needs a profile first: if resolution dominates analysis time, the deferred half is not worth the machinery.
+Applies to the JVM/bb equally.
+Not part of this work; recorded because the stub design makes the follow-on question obvious.